BSc Geography, Southampton University 2005

 The aim of my research is to produce science-based management strategies to improve the yeilds of mussels produced using benthic cultivation techniques.
 This involves working alongside mussel producers in Carlingford Lough, conducting large-scale experiments on mussels in the field as well as manipulating mussels in the laboratory to improve our undertstanding of mussel to seed ratios (often 1:1 or less).

-Calderwood, J., O’Connor, N.E., Sigwart, J. & Roberts, D. (in press).
+Calderwood, J., O’Connor, N.E., Sigwart, J. & Roberts, D. (2014).
 Determining optimal duration of seed translocation periods for benthic mussel (Mytilus edulis) cultivation using physiological and behavioural measures of stress.
-Aquaculture.
+Aquaculture, 434: 288-295.